ErikRodriguez-webdev/ErikRodriguez-webdev/README.md

 A Software Engineer with expertise in creating front-end and back-end applications.
-Skilled with JavaScript, Python, React, Node, HTML, and CSS.
+I'm a team player who is more than capable of communicating with cross-functional teams and experienced in designing, developing, debugging, and testing applications.
+Skilled with technologies like JavaScript, Python, React, Node, HTML, and CSS.

+I am looking to join a startup company, where I can continually challenge myself to learn and grow alongside the company.
+I strive in a fast-paced work environment and tend to gravitate to smaller diverse tight-knit teams that are driven to make an impact.

+Currently keeping my programming skills sharp by working on projects to showcase on my portfolio, solving challenging leetcode problems, and attending virtual meet-ups aimed to explore technologies.

-In my spare time, I love to watch anime, read manga, and immerse myself in sneaker-twitter.
+In my spare time, I love to watch anime, attempt to draw, hold stocks/crypto, swim and immerse myself in sneaker-twitter.

-If you’d like to know more about me or how I operate, note the links below!
+If you’d like to know more about me or how I operate, note the link to my portfolio below!
 Thanks for reading!

 [LinkedIn](https://www.linkedin.com/in/erikrodriguez-webdev/)